finbourne/lusid-sdk-csharp-preview/sdk/docs/DataTypesApi.md

 # **UpdateDataType**
 > DataType UpdateDataType (string scope, string code, UpdateDataTypeRequest updateDataTypeRequest)

-[BETA] UpdateDataType: Update data type definition
+[EXPERIMENTAL] UpdateDataType: Update data type definition

 Update the definition of the specified existing data type    Not all elements within a data type definition are modifiable due to the potential implications for data  already stored against the types